 There is, however, a method for expediting the process.

-The VA will consider an expedited track of processing your VA disability claim if you have a diagnosis of Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig’s Disease), if you have extreme financial hardship (for example, homelessness, recent personal bankruptcy, home in foreclosure, eviction for non-payment of rent, inability to pay utility bills with accounts in collection, inability to pay for essential needs, terminal illness, age of 85 or older, being a Medal of Honor recipient, or being a survivor of a Former Prisoner of War.
+The VA will consider an expedited track of processing your VA disability claim if you have a diagnosis of Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig’s Disease) or if you have extreme financial hardship – for example, homelessness, recent personal bankruptcy, home in foreclosure, eviction for non-payment of rent, inability to pay utility bills with accounts in collection, inability to pay for essential needs, terminal illness, age of 85 or older, being a Medal of Honor recipient, or being a survivor of a Former Prisoner of War.
 Click here for more information.

 What Do You Need For a VA Disability Appeal?